About PT Money

 A Note from Me, PT, the Founder

 Hi.
-I’m the “PT” behind PT Money (PT Money was a nickname I had back in the day).
+I’m the “PT” behind PT Money.
 I’m originally from a small town in Louisiana.
 I now live in North Texas with my wonderful (and frugal) wife, two talented little girls, and little man.

 I created this blog back in 2007 as a way to share my own experiences with successfully managing my money, and to connect with others who were heading in the same direction.
 At the time I had too much debt in my life, not enough savings, and I was in need of a personal finance education.